- What day-to-day activities do you think produces carbon?

 - Why do you think carbon is bad for the planet, and is it being tracked?

-- Is it important to track our carbon foot
+- Why is it important to track our carbon footprint?

 - To start off, your group will identify why and discuss the importance of carbon footprints, and carbon tracking.

 - Using the link provided, have someone read through the questions asked in the Footprint Calculator.

 - Every time you have a carbon-heavy answer (see materials list), collect a ball from the centre of the circle.
 The more balls means the more carbon being produced/created in your day-to-day life.

 - At the end, count how many balls you have collected, and come up with an idea about how your can reduce this number.

 - What parts of this activity surprised you?
 Were you expecting all these parts to contribute to carbon?